SandeepPadhi/Restaurant-chatbot-Pytorch/README.md

-# Implementation of a Contextual Chatbot in PyTorch.
+# Implementation of a Contextual Chatbot for Restaurant in PyTorch.
 Simple chatbot implementation with PyTorch.

 - The implementation should be easy to follow for beginners and provide a basic understanding of chatbots.